galenyip/getdata-project/README.md

 All the R code to process the data is in run_analysis.R .
 The file basically having 5 parts, which addressing the 5 requirements of the project.
 It is with comment at the beginning of each park to briefly describe what is the objective and how to achieve that.

+Note: The run_analysis.R and other data files should be put in the same folder before running the code.
+The name of the data files are listed below for reference:
+- activity_labels.txt
+- features.txt
+- subject_test.txt
+- X_test.txt
+- y_test.txt
+- subject_train.txt
+- X_train.txt
+- y_train.txt

 ## Part 1: Merges the training and the test sets to create one data set.

 > Solution: the test and train data were merge using rbind().
 Then combining